What is a Potentiometer?

-Hence, voltage drop per unit length of the resistor is equal throughout its length.
+Hence, the voltage drop per unit length of the resistor is equal throughout its length.
 Suppose, by adjusting the rheostat we get v volt voltage drop appearing per unit length of the resistor.

-Now, the positive terminal of a standard cell is connected to point A on the resistor and negative terminal of the same is connected with a galvanometer.
+Now, the positive terminal of a standard cell is connected to point A on the resistor and the negative terminal of the same is connected with a galvanometer.
 The other end of the galvanometer is in contact with the resistor via a sliding contact as shown in the figure above.
 By adjusting this sliding end, a point like B is found where there is no current through the galvanometer, hence no deflection in the galvanometer.

 This is how a potentiometer measures the voltage between two points (here between A and B) without taking any current component from the circuit.
 This is the specialty of a potentiometer, it can measure voltage most accurately.